This Year's Love (song)

 "This Year's Love" is a song by British singer-songwriter David Gray from his fourth studio album, White Ladder (1998).
 Originally released as the album's first single on 29 March 1999, it was re-issued on 5 March 2001.
 The single peaked at number 20 on the UK Singles Chart and number 27 on the Irish Singles Chart.

 Gray himself makes an appearance in the film of the same title.
 "This Year's Love" and a previously unreleased track, "Monday Morning", is featured on the film's soundtrack.
-"This Year's Love" also appears in the films The Girl Next Door, Crazy/Beautiful, and Wimbledon.
+"This Year's Love" also appears in the films The Girl Next Door, Crazy/Beautiful, Wimbledon, and Heart Eyes.